ringcentral/ringcentral-extensible/README.md

 If the resource to download provides you with a CDN uri, use that CDN uri.
 If there is no CDN uri provided, contruct the uri as the [sample code](./samples.md) shows.

+## Rate Limiting
+The RingCentral Platform enforces rate limits to reduce network traffic and avoid DOS issues.

+[Here's](https://github.com/ringcentral/ringcentral-js/blob/master/sdk/src/platform/Platform.ts) a blog article discussing it in detail.

+This SDK has the option of handling rate limits automatically by passing `handleRateLimit: (boolean | number)` into the constructor.

+Options:

+- boolean
+    - When set to true, this will pause requests for however many seconds are indicated in the `rate-limit-window` header (defaulting to 60 is there header is somehow missing)
+- number
+    - When set to a number, this overrides using the header, or the default, and instead pauses for x seconds (where x is your number in the constructor)

 ## For maintainers